 Compare size distribution, mean rH, and PDI to identify optimal buffer conditions for your sample and assess sample homogeneity before performing other time-consuming biophysical assays

 This is the temperature at which proteins exhibit a tendency to aggregate.
 Typically, the onset of aggregation correlates with the unfolding of proteins and can be a useful parameter for comparing colloidal stability.

 Being confident in what to do next is key to doing great research.
 The formulation development group at Boehringer Ingelheim realized that having accurate, precise, and high-quality data for both thermal unfolding and aggregation is key to better predicting stability, developability, and longer-term storage of their antibody candidates.

 Prometheus provides comprehensive results for any type of proteins — small or large molecules, biologics, enzymes, antibodies, ADCs, and membrane proteins — and is especially good at screening buffer influences or testing formulation and storage conditions.
 Make better decisions based on more complete stability results.

-Conformational stability doesn’t always correlate with colloidal stability.
+Conformational stability (or thermal unfolding) doesn’t always correlate with colloidal stability (or aggregation).
 Here, the lowest pH destabilizes the mAb, yet reduces its propensity to aggregate.
 Conversely, the highest pH stabilizes the mAb but causes an increase in the level of aggregation.
 Therefore, selecting a pH between the two extremes may be the better formulation compromise to use.